The 4th Floor (1999 film): Plot

 She then receives a call from the buzzer that a package is waiting for her.
 She opens the giant parcel to find it full of packing noodles, the same ones she found in the trash bags outside the neighbor's door, along with her sorry note saying "Truce accepted".
 She panics when she finds pictures of her aunt's dead body and decides to pack the evidence and go to the police.
 However, she is attacked and knocked out by the unknown neighbor and her evidence is stolen.
 When she gets out of the hospital, she tries to show Greg and the police the hole the neighbor drilled in her floor, but the hole has mysteriously disappeared.
-Greg then tries to convince Jane that no one believes her fears and that she should move out of the apartment and stay with him.
+Greg tries to convince Jane that no one believes her fears and that she should move out of the apartment and stay with him.

 Jane goes back to the apartment and furiously bangs on the neighbor's door, yelling for him to come out.
-She is then comforted by Mr. Collins, who takes her back to his place.
-She then notices strange patterns on Mr. Collins's ceiling and, to her horror, sees the word "Portcullis", revealing Mr. Collins himself to be her terrorizing neighbor.
-She is immediately knocked out by Mr. Collins, who drags her upstairs to the 4th floor.
+She is comforted by Mr. Collins, who takes her back to his place.
+She notices strange patterns on Collins's ceiling and sees the word "Portcullis", revealing Collins to be her terrorizing neighbor.
+She is knocked out by Collins, who drags her upstairs to the 4th floor.
 Jane awakens in a room full of flies and she finds a dead body covered with maggots, presumably Alice.
-She tries to escape the apartment filled with packing noodles and hits Mr. Collins with a crowbar.
+She tries to escape the apartment filled with packing noodles and hits Collins with a crowbar.
 She goes up to her apartment to call the police, but the line is dead.
 She then tries to escape through her front door, but her attacker has tied her door knob to the stairway railing.
-Mr. Collins breaks in through her window and Jane hides behind the fireplace shield.
-The locksmith appears and tries to fight off Mr. Collins, but he is eventually overwhelmed.
-Jane then stomps on the floor until a large decoration hanging over her doorway falls on Mr. Collins.
-She then runs out the door which had been untied by the locksmith, but is caught again by Mr. Collins, who attempts to kill her with a knife.
-Suddenly, Greg appears and asks Mr. Collins to hand over the knife, but Mr. Collins angrily refuses and raises up the knife to attack him, only for Jane to push him over the stair railing and cause him to fall screaming down five flights of stairs to his death.
+Collins breaks in through her window and Jane hides behind the fireplace shield.
+The locksmith appears and tries to fight off Collins, but he is overwhelmed.
+Jane stomps on the floor until a large decoration hanging over her doorway falls on Collins.
+She then runs out the door which had been untied by the locksmith, but is caught again by Collins, who attempts to kill her with a knife.
+Greg appears and asks Collins to hand over the knife, but Collins angrily refuses and raises up the knife to attack him, only for Jane to push him over the stair railing, down five flights of stairs to his death.